alyssafelzien/alyssafelzien.github.io/README.md

-## Thank you!
+## Thank you

-Thank you for stopping by and looking at my page. :horse:
+Thank you for stopping by and looking at my page!